exercism/julia/exercises/concept/robot-revolution/.docs/instructions.md

 # Instructions

 Your working for a robotics startup which is developing a simple robot as a proof-of-concept.
-You've been tasked with providing some functionality to control the motion of the robot.
+You have been tasked with providing some functionality to control the motion of the robot.

 ## 1. Orient the Robot